Assistant Chief Probation Officer, Case Management, Devon and Cornwall

 Jane has responsibility for developing the strategy for practice learning and development across all our KSS CRC regions.

 Elaine started with the probation service as a Trainee Probation Officer in 1993.
-Following her probation officer qualification, she has held practitioner, middle and senior management roles including Team Manager, Head of Dorset Local Delivery Unit, Head of Interventions, Head of Operational Hubs South West and currently Assistant Chief Probation Officer for Dorset offender management.
+Following her probation officer qualification, she has held practitioner, middle and senior management roles including Team Manager, Head of Dorset Local Delivery Unit, Head of Interventions, Head of Operational Hubs South West and Assistant Chief Probation Officer (ACPO) for Dorset offender management.
+Elaine is now ACPO for Community Payback.